almajd3713/Terminal.js/README.md

 # Terminal.js

-Terminal.js is a small library that allows you to build a fully functional terminal. features like commands, working with directories and authorization are already on the work.
+Terminal.js is a small library that allows you to build a simple terminal. features like commands, working with directories and authorization are already on the work.

 #### QnA
 `why there isn't much in this project yet ?`